Claire Dean

 Cumbemayo

-The history of Cajamarca
+The History of Cajamarca

 It was in Cajamarca that the meeting between Inca Atahualpa and the Spaniards of Francisco Pizarro took place in November 1532.
 A meeting that would change history.
 This organized meeting will mark the beginning of the end of the Inca Empire and the advent of Spanish rule over a large part of the South American continent.

 The 180 Spanish trapped the Inca and his army of 40,000 men!
 An incredible feat that led to the massacre of the Incas.
 Who would have foreseen that the Inca would throw the Bible to the ground saying that he did not fear the word of God?
 Pizarro and his men demand from the Incas the payment of a ransom.
 In fact, near the Plaza de Armas, one of the largest in Peru, is the famous “rescue” room.
 The Inca Atahualpa had to fill this room with gold and silver to pay his ransom, the most expensive in history.
 The Spanish condemned the powerful sovereign to death.
 The rescue room is the only vestige of the Inca culture in Cajamarca.
 The room is sacred, so you cannot enter and there is blood on the stone where Atahualpa was executed.
+Read on for more fascinating details about Cajamarca in he North of Peru!

 Cajamarca's historical significance is profound, as it was here that the mighty Inca Empire met its fateful encounter with Spanish conquistadors in 1532, forging is place in Latin American history.
 The Rescue Room is part of the complex where Atahualpa met with Spanish conquistador Francisco Pizarro in 1532, and ultimately where he breathed his last breath.
 Visit the rescue room on Cajamarca tours.

-The Rescue Room
+The Ransom Room

-What to do in the Cajamarca region and town?
+What To Do in the Cajamarca Region?

 The Cathedral